Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch8/index.md

 ==}

-??? example "Reveal answer (Please try it yourself before peeking)"
+??? example "Reveal answer (Please try it yourself before revealing the solution)"

     This is something you can do yourself.
-You're welcome to email me your results if you want to check the results.
+You're welcome to email me your results if you want me to check it.